 When a loved one dies, leaving you trust administrator, you are responsible for the trust trajectory.
 For many, trust administration is an unfamiliar process with many deadlines and actions that appear overwhelming.

-To combat confusion, we compiled a checklist to help you manage administering a trust while navigating the California probate code.
+To combat confusion, we compiled a California Trust administration checklist to help you manage to administer a trust while navigating the California probate code.